piotrwai/10devs/README.md

 3. Configure API access
    - Add your GPT-4.1-mini API key to the configuration file
+   - Add your Google API keys to the configuration file

 4. Start your local server and navigate to the project URL